If the Maserati is overheating, stop immediately, turn off the engine, and let it cool down. Next, check the engine coolant level.

 What type of coolant does a Maserati car use?

 According to the Maserati Quattroporte manual, you should use "Inhibited monoethylene glycol-based protective fluid with anti-freezing action: CUNA NC 956-16.
 Type Shell Glycoshell "

-Total capacity is approximately 13 liters or 3.5 US gallons.
+The total capacity is approximately 13 liters or 3.5 US gallons.